 Q: Looking back over your first year as CEO of MNAO, what are some of your proudest accomplishments?

 A: That’s a hard question.
 I feel like there is so much to be proud of.
 As a company, we continue to make great vehicles.
 Vehicles that we can be proud to sell, vehicles that cement our corporate philosophy of Hashiru Yorokobi—or the unique feeling of exhilaration, joy and well-being that enriches owners everyday lives and makes them smile.
 We have proven our position as a leader in design, with the MX-5 taking home the award for World Car of the Year and World Car Design of the ear.
-We continue to achieve top EPA fuel-efficiency numbers with our full lineup of vehicles and we’re developing new product technologies, with our predictive i-ACTIV AWD, i-ACTIVSENSE safety technologies, G-Vectoring Control vehicle dynamics improvements and our SKYACTIV-D diesel engine that will go on sale in the all-new CX-5 in 2017.
+We continue to achieve top EPA fuel-efficiency numbers with our full lineup of vehicles and we’re developing new product technologies, with our predictive i-ACTIV AWD, i-ACTIVSENSE safety technologies, G-Vectoring Control vehicle dynamics improvements and our SKYACTIV-D diesel engine that will go on sale in the CX-5.

 We’ve also made some significant changes within our corporate culture that I believe will set us up for success heading into the future.